shopsys/shopsys/upgrade-notes/_layout.md

 - if any of the database migrations do not suit you, there is an option to skip it; see [our Database Migrations docs](https://docs.shopsys.com/en/latest/introduction/database-migrations/#reordering-and-skipping-migrations)
 - we may miss something even if we care a lot about these instructions.
 In case something doesn't work after the upgrade, you'll find more information in the [CHANGELOG](CHANGELOG.md)

+#### Movement of features from project-base to packages

+- in this version, there are quite a lot of features that have been moved from `project-base` to the packages, mostly to the `framework` and the `frontend-api` package
+- each section in the upgrade guide contains a link to the `project-base` diff and besides the particular upgrade instructions, there is also a list of the moved features you should be aware of (if there are any)
+- if your project was originally not developed from the Commerce Cloud version, or it was developed on a version lower than `v13.0.0`, these feature movements should not affect you during the upgrade
+- otherwise, you might need to adjust your project to the changes:
+- if you had no custom changes in the moved features, you should be fine, you can safely remove the features from your project and use the ones from the packages (project-base diff in each section will help you with that)
+- if you had custom changes in the moved features, you will need to adjust your project to the changes
+- you should remove everything that was not modified in your project and keep just the custom changes using the recommended ways of the [framework extensibility](https://docs.shopsys.com/en/latest/extensibility/)
+- one way or another, you should pay a special attention to the database migrations that were added with the feature movement.
+If they suit your needs, you should keep them and remove the original migrations from your project, otherwise, you should skip the newly added migrations.

+#### Introduction of strict types

+- with each change, we are updating most classes that have been altered by that change to use strict types
+- this means that you will need to update your project to use strict types as well
+- we do not see writing upgrade notes for such changes as beneficial, as it would mean for you to check every single change manually even if only a few occurrences would apply to your project
+- we are currently not aware of easy way to automate this process, so you will need to do it manually
+- probably the easiest way is to run `composer install`, `php phing standards-fix` and `php phing phpstan` commands, which will fail on errors caused by incompatibility strict types and fix those errors manually

 <!-- backendNotes -->

 ### Storefront